 - One-Pot Penne Pasta w/ Mushrooms + Sausage

-Colorful and flavorful, this veggie paella is an eye catching center piece for the table!
+Full of color and simple flavors, this vegan Spanish paella recipe is loaded with veggies and makes an eye catching centerpiece for the table!
 No need to have a paella pan, you can use a large pot or dutch oven.

 - Prep Time: 20 min